maerty1/webcdr/README.md

 - Download call recordings by one or in bulk (zip)
 - Create users with access limited to specific phone numbers
 - Authenticate users against Active Directory
-- Add cnum field and search
+- Add cnum,did field and search

 ## Requirements